Lower Salmon River

 The river and its canyon are truly remarkable in this "pool and drop" river where difficult rapids are located in the narrow canyons.
 The numerous unusual white sand beaches offer camping and serve as a reminder that this river is still free flowing.
 The 20-mile stretch of the Snake River, from the confluence with the Salmon River to the Heller Bar take-out near the confluence with the Grande Ronde River, contains slower moving water with some rapids and is often characterized by stiff up-canyon winds.

-Along the Lower Salmon River, the BLM manages the following sites: Hammer Creek, Island Bar, Lucile, Old Lucile, Pine Bar, Salmon River (Vinegar Creek to Confluence with Snake River), Shorts Bar, Skookumchuck, Slate Creek and White Bird Gravel Pit.
+Along the Lower Salmon River, the BLM manages the following sites: Hammer Creek, Island Bar, Lucile, Old Lucile, Pine Bar, Shorts Bar, Skookumchuck, Slate Creek and White Bird Gravel Pit.